Comparison of Carbon Fiber, Kevlar® (Aramid) and E Glass used in Composites for Boatbuilding.

 After making your samples and testing them, you You would find that the Glass composite is almost twice as heavy as the Kevlar® or the Carbon Fiber Laminates.
 In other words it takes half as much Carbon or Aramid fiber to get the same strength as the glass sample.
 You can save a lot of weight using Kevlar® or Carbon Fibre.
 This property is called strength-to-weight ratio.

 Kevlar® (Aramid) and Carbon Fibers has a high strength-to-weight ratio when tested unidirectionally in direction of the fibers, while e glass has a lower strength-to-weight ratio.
 Glass is still quite high, just not as good as Kevlar® or Carbon.
 The units are kN.m/kg.
 N stands for Newton

 Compression Stregth Comparison of Kevlar, Carbon and Glass Fibers

 Whereas Carbon and Glass are only slightly less strong and stiff in compression than in tension, Kevlar® is much less stiff and strong when compressed.
 In fact in some tests the Kevlar® was failing before the resin matrix.
-According to Researchers at Rowan University "The compressive strength of Kevlar® is 1/10 of its ultimate tensile strength".
+According to Researchers at Rowan University, pdf document, "The compressive strength of Kevlar® is 1/10 of its ultimate tensile strength".
 Again look at this figure as relative because there are many variations but it shows a significant characteristic of Kevlar® well known by Kayak and boat builders everywhere.
 Kevlar® is strong but does not like to be hit sideway which causes a compression strain, and often a crack.

 Modulus of Elasticity